-wrestle with God
+how to wrestle with God

-How to Wrestle with God When the Answer to Your Prayer is Delayed
+How to Wrestle with God

-The desperate decision to wrestle with God
+My desperate decision to wrestle with God

-Two days earlier, my vision was at the worst point in a series of blurry days.
-I was afraid to drive.
-The day before the heraldic leaves, I determined to fight the battle of Jacob and wrestle with God – I would not let go until God moved in one way or the other.
-The struggle left Jacob with a permanent limp, so I wasn’t sure how I would emerge but, after months of eye problems and uncertainty, I was exhausted and ready for answers.
+Months of uncertainty left me more desperate than ever.
+Would I lose my sight or not?
+I wanted an answer, one way or the other.
+In desperation, I determined to fight the battle of Jacob and wrestle with God.
+I would not let go until God moved in one way or the other.
+The struggle left Jacob with a permanent limp, so I wasn’t sure how I would emerge but, after the long struggle I was exhausted and ready for answers.

 I spent a day in prayer and repentance, seeking an answer about my eye.
 My prayers were based on three important principles: